smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 #### Fields

 - **Token Name**: The name of the deleted token or variable.
 - **Token Description**: A description of the deleted token or variable.

 #### Functions

 **F12=Cancel**: Quits the Delete confirmation window and returns to the list of variables without deleting any records.

-## ADDRPYTOK Command for Setting Operator Replay Variables
+### ADDRPYTOK Command for Setting Operator Replay Variables

 The LSAM utility command ADDRPYTOK can be used from IBM i command entry or from within a job submitted by OpCon to complete the same Create or Change maintenance of the Operator Replay Tokens as the LSAM screens above.
 This command is able to add new variables to the LSAM table when the do not already exist, or to update the value of an existing token.

-Also refer to the discussion below, under Captured Data Response Rules, about how the response rules can also be used to create or set the value of Operator Replay Token Variables.
+Also refer to the discussion under [Captured Data Response Rules](\events-utilities\captured-data-response-rules.md) about how the response rules can also be used to create or set the value of Operator Replay Token Variables.

 ## Work with Screen Capture Definitions

 ### OPRR40R1 - Work with Screen Capture Definitions

-The same data capture functions support both Screen data capture for Operator Replay and report data capture for the SCANSPLF utility command.
-Some of the following description includes information that is useful in distinguishing between the two different types of data capture.
-Each actual data capture definition and the captured data record are labeled by their Type field, where "C" = screen capture and "S" = spool file capture.

-Refer to the topic on Events and Utilities menu, for more information about ways to use data capture and captured data response rules.

 #### Menu Pathways

 - Main Menu > Operator replay menu (#4) > Operator Replay Scripts (#2) > Script step list (Opt 1) > F6=Add **- or -** option 2=Change **- or -** option 3=Copy > F10=Capt Defn.
 - Main Menu > Operator replay menu (#4) > Work with Screen Capture Definitions (#5)

+Using the F10 pathway offers the advantage of carrying the Script Name and Step Sequence number from the current Step record and automatically loading it into new Capture Rules, or it will subset a list of existing Capture Rules already linked to the Step master record.

 #### Fields

 - **Script**: When this Work With list has been called using function key F10 from the Operator Replay Step record screen, the name of the Operator Replay script is fixed and it appears in the heading of this list display.
 - **(Script) Seq**: When this Work With list has been called using function key F10 from the Operator Replay Step record screen, the sequence number of the Operator Replay Step is fixed and it appears in the heading of this list display.
-- ** Search content**:   Type a value in this field and press <**Enter**> or <**F16**> to initiate a search for a record that has matching data anywhere in the record, including data that might not appear on the list display (but the matching data would appear in the display of the detail of the record).
+- **Search content**: Type a value in this field and press <**Enter**> or <**F16**> to initiate a search for a record that has matching data anywhere in the record, including data that might not appear on the list display (but the matching data would appear in the display of the detail of the record).
 When <**F16**> is pressed a second time, the search continues from after the last matching record, using the same Search content data.
 Press <**Enter**> a second time (with no options typed), or press <**F5=Refresh**> to start a new search.
 - **Opt**: Type option from list displayed near the top of this screen.
 Refer to options definitions, below.
 - **Rpy Script**: Replay Script name: Each screen capture definition is associated with a specific Operator Replay script name.
 - **Seq**: Replay Script Step Sequence number: Each screen capture definition is associated with a specific Operator Replay script step Sequence number.
 The screen capture operation is performed after the screen format is received, but before the string to send or the function key is executed.
 - **Application ID**: A label that groups together all of the data capture rules that apply to a single Operator Replay script step Sequence number.
 (This field is more important when data capture is used with the SCANSPLF command, and only serves Operator Replay screen capture as a useful means of labeling captured data when it appears in the captured data debug log file list, or when prompting for a Capture ID from Response Rules.)
 - **Seq**: The sequence of the data capture rule.
 This number determines the order in which data capture rules are executed.
 The effect of this sequence number is more noticeable when there are captured data response rules associated with each data capture definition, in that it imposes a high level of control over the sequence of response rules that might apply to a given screen format (or to a SCANSPLF spool file).
 - **Row**: For screen data capture, this is the row where the data capture operation starts.
 (For the SCANSPLF command, this is the report line, within a page, where data is found and captured.)
 - **Col**: The column within the Row (above) where the data capture starts.
 - **Len**: The length of data that should be captured, starting at the Row and Col specified.
 For Operator Replay screen data, up to 1920 characters of displayable data may be captured by a single capture rule.
 (For display formats larger than 24 X 80, more than one screen capture rule would be required to capture more than 1920 characters of data.
 For the SCANSPLF command, the capture length is normally limited to 132 characters, or one print line of data.)

 #### Functions